Guenter Lewy

 Guenter Lewy (born 22 August 1923) is a German-born American author and political scientist who is a professor emeritus of political science at the University of Massachusetts Amherst.
-His works span several topics, but he is most often associated with his 1978 book on the Vietnam War, America in Vietnam, and several controversial works that deal with the applicability of the term genocide to various historical events.
-Lewy sees the word genocide as an inappropriate label for either Romani genocide or Armenian genocide.
+His works span several topics, but he is most often associated with his 1978 book on the Vietnam War, America in Vietnam, and several controversial works that deal with the applicability of the term genocide to various historical events, where Lewy denies both the Romani genocide and the Armenian genocide.

-In 1939 he migrated from Nazi Germany to Mandatory Palestine.
+In 1939 he migrated from Germany to Palestine.
 After World War II, he migrated to the United States to reunite with his parents.
 Lewy earned a BA at City College in New York City and a MA and PhD at Columbia University.
 He has been on the faculties of Columbia University, Smith College, and the University of Massachusetts Amherst.
 He currently lives in Washington, D.C., and was a frequent contributor to Commentary.